FateEvent/enter-the-matrix/README.md

 ### Exercise 07

-To talk about matrix multiplication, we need to address the subject of **linear transformation**.
-Transformation is a function, taking some vector as input and spitting out some vector as output.
+To talk about matrix multiplication, we need to address the subject of **linear transformation**, or **linear map**.
+A **transformation** is a function, taking some vector as input and spitting out some vector as output.
 It is linear if it has two properties:
 - all lines must remain lines, without getting curved;
 - the origin must remain fixed in place.